cmcknight/vilani-dictionary/README.md

 # Vilani Dictionary

 This project demonstrates the creation of a full-text searchable dictionary for the Vilani language.
+The project uses the [minisearch](https://github.com/lucaong/minisearch) library (stored in the *js* directory) to provide the full-text search feature.

 ## Usage